kgisl/cs8251/notes/pointers.md

 # Pointers

 "I think the main barrier to understanding pointers is bad teachers." http://bit.ly/pointersAndBadTeachers
+	- _pointers are memory addresses, and nothing but memory addresses
+	-  may be used or thought of interchangeably with memory addresses_

 - Credits: http://j.mp/greatPointerConspiracy
 - Also see http://j.mp/pointerGlossary